 Imagine a system where:

-- Employees track 75+ preventive health actions directly through a mobile app, guided by AI-powered personalized Plans of Care.
+- Workers track 75+ preventive health actions directly through a mobile app, guided by AI-powered personalized Plans of Care.

-- Each completed scan, lab, or adherence action instantly credits real dollars to a Store account (like an FSA with no paperwork) and a SEP/Pension retirement account.
+- Every completed scan, lab, or check-in instantly credits real dollars to a Store account (like an FSA with no paperwork) and a SEP/Pension retirement account.

 - Employers see fewer claims, lower pharmacy spend, and higher retention—all while maintaining full ERISA, HIPAA, and ACA compliance.

-This isn’t theory.
-WellthCare’s patent-pending system does all of this automatically.
+This isn't theory.
+WellthCare’s system already does this automatically.
 The difference?
-Wellness stops being a “program” and becomes a wealth-building behavior.
-The flywheel: free care → less out-of-pocket costs → earned Store dollars → growing retirement wealth.
-It’s the first time preventive health actions build both health and financial security simultaneously.
+Wellness stops being a "program" and becomes a wealth-building habit.
+Think of it as a flywheel: free care, less out-of-pocket costs, earned Store dollars, growing retirement wealth.
+For the first time, preventive health actions build both health and financial security at once.

 Why This Matters for Employers and HR Leaders